 e-mail: support@cssoftware.pl

-telephone: +48 85 877 73 90 (available during the operation hours of the Service Desk)

 In principle, Service Requests should be submitted to the Service Desk by Super Users acting as the first line of support for the System users, i.e. answering basic questions about the System functionalities and their use, as well as performing the first diagnostic actions in direct contact with the user reporting an Error or asking a question.